ig-emediplan/specification/chmed23a/README.md

 The reference consists of the content and layout specification for the electronic document, a JSON file containing a medication.

-The content and layout specification for a paper-based layout used in Print/PDF scenarios is described in the document "eMediplan\_Paper-based\_Layout".
+The content and layout specification for a paper-based layout used in Print/PDF scenarios is described in this [document](./paper-based-layout.md).

 A ChMed23A can be transmitted using the so called ChTransmissionFormat[^1], which specifies the type of the content and includes the compressed and Base64 encoded content.